OpenTermsArchive/contrib-versions/Gravatar/Privacy Policy.md

 Change log

 *   _September 24, 2018:_ Included information for Simplenote, Simperium, Cloudup, and Lean Domain Search.
-*   _May 25, 2018:_ Added more specific information to help clarify our practices, included information for Polldaddy and Woocommerce.com services, and added information to reflect the requirements of the EU’s General Data Protection Regulation.
+*   _May 25, 2018:_ Added more specific information to help clarify our practices, included information for Crowdsignal and Woocommerce.com services, and added information to reflect the requirements of the EU’s General Data Protection Regulation.
 *   _January 3, 2018_ _:_ Revised and reorganized language throughout to help simplify the policy and clarify our practices.
 *   _August 22, 2017:_ Added “Information We Collect from Other Sources” section.
 *   _November 2, 2016_: Added that comments submitted as missed spam are retained by Akismet to improve future performance.